rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 - updateTime: the timestamp at which the shipper’s information was last updated, in milliseconds since the UNIX epoch.
 - href: a link to the instance resource for this shipper.
-- name: the name of the shipper, e.g. “FedEx”.
+- name: the name of the shipper, e.g. "FedEx".
 - logoUrl: a link to an image containing the shipper’s logo.

 The response looks like the following (sample data is truncated for brevity):